rogerwelin/rogerwelin.github.io/_posts/2019-03-18-build-a-serverless-website-from-scratch-with-lambda-and-terraform.markdown

 {% gist 1bcc1a5e9a894d592d3113970de0cea7 %}

 **Compiling the project**
-We will now comple the function, compress it to a zip file (zip is the format Lambda expects) and upload it to our S3 artifact bucket created in previous step:
+We will now compile the function, compress it to a zip file (zip is the format Lambda expects) and upload it to our S3 artifact bucket created in previous step:

 ````bash
 $ go get github.com/aws/aws-lambda-go/lambda